-In July 2020, we, along with our subsidiaries, CaspianTern LLC and Terns, Inc., entered into an exclusive option and license agreement with Hansoh pursuant to which we granted an exclusive option to Hansoh to obtain an exclusive, sub-licensable and royalty-bearing license under certain patent and other intellectual property rights owned or controlled by us, including patents claiming the composition of TERN-701, our small-molecule allosteric inhibitor of the BCR-ABL fusion gene and methods of using the same, to research, develop, manufacture, use, distribute, sell and otherwise exploit therapeutic products containing TERN-701, or Hansoh Products, for all prophylactic, palliative, therapeutic and/or diagnostic uses in human diseases and disorders in the field of oncology in mainland China, Taiwan, Hong Kong and Macau, or the Hansoh Territory.
+In July 2020, we entered into an exclusive option and license agreement with Hansoh pursuant to which we granted an exclusive option to Hansoh to obtain an exclusive, sub-licensable and royalty-bearing license under certain patent and other intellectual property rights owned or controlled by us, including patents claiming the composition of TERN-701, our small-molecule allosteric inhibitor of the BCR-ABL fusion gene and methods of using the same, to research, develop, manufacture, use, distribute, sell and otherwise exploit therapeutic products containing TERN-701, or Hansoh Products, for all prophylactic, palliative, therapeutic and/or diagnostic uses in human diseases and disorders in the field of oncology in mainland China, Taiwan, Hong Kong and Macau, or the Hansoh Territory.
 In November 2021, Hansoh exercised its option to in-license TERN-701 in accordance with the terms of the exclusive option and license agreement.
 We retain co-exclusive rights under certain know-how licensed to Hansoh and all rights under the patent rights outside of the field of oncology and Hansoh Territory.
-We have entered into a manufacturing and technology transfer agreement with Hansoh pursuant to which we receive technical assistance and support for the manufacturing of TERN-701.
 Pursuant to the terms of the option and license agreement, Hansoh must use commercially reasonable efforts to develop and commercialize a Hansoh Product in the Hansoh Territory and Hansoh may not exploit any other product in the Hansoh Territory with the same primary mechanism of action as the Hansoh Products.

-As consideration for the exclusive option, we received an upfront, refundable payment of \$1 million, which became non-refundable upon Hansoh's exercise of its option in November 2021.
+As consideration for the exclusive option, we received an upfront, refundable payment of \$0.8 million, which became non-refundable upon Hansoh's exercise of its option in November 2021.
 Under the license, Hansoh has agreed to pay us up to an aggregate of \$67.0 million upon the achievement of pre-specified clinical, regulatory and sales milestones with respect to the Hansoh Products.
 No such milestones have been achieved to date under this option and license agreement.
 Hansoh must also pay us royalties of a mid-single digit percentage on net sales of all Hansoh Products.
 The royalty rate is subject to customary reductions, including reductions based on generic competition to the Hansoh Products and royalties paid to any third party under a license to such third party's rights necessary to commercialize a Hansoh Product.
 The royalty term will terminate on a Hansoh Product-by-Hansoh Product and country-by-country basis on the later of (i) the expiration date of the last valid claim within the licensed patent rights covering such Hansoh Product in such country, (ii) the loss of regulatory exclusivity for such Hansoh Product in such country and (iii) the tenth anniversary of the first commercial sale of such Hansoh Product in such country.

-Intellectual property developed out of the activities under this option and license agreement, and that is necessary or useful to exploit TERN-701 or Hansoh Products, solely developed by one party shall be owned by that party, and jointly-developed intellectual property shall be jointly-owned.
+Intellectual property developed out of the activities under this option and license agreement, and that is necessary or useful to exploit TERN-701 or Hansoh Products, solely developed by one party shall be owned by that party, and jointly developed intellectual property shall be jointly-owned.
 Hansoh will have the first right to prosecute, maintain, defend and enforce the licensed patent rights in the Hansoh Territory.